Configuring the Settings Tab

 1. In Choose Certificate, select a certificate that will be used for TLS and/or HTTPS.

-2. Use the Verify certificate button to verify that the selected certificate is valid.
+2. Click Verify certificate to validate the selected certificate.